8 Small Business Trends to Know for 2022

 04. Personalizing customer service

-In 2020, it’s more important than ever to clearly define your target market and know more about your audience.
+In 2022, it’s more important than ever to clearly define your target audience.
 Through understanding your customers’ behavior you’ll be better equipped to market your business or brand directly to them.
 Personalized customer service is about adapting services to the specific needs and wants of each of your clients.

 People today do not want to be bombarded with too many options and prefer a personal touch instead, expecting more businesses to know precisely what they want.
 By taking a couple of simple steps, your business can offer personalized service, thus strengthening your customer engagement.
 We know that fully engaged customers are 23% more likely than average customers to spend with your business, which may also help increase your long-term profit.